korsarNek/korsarNek/source/_posts/GameJam-en.md

 ### Engine

 I chose Godot as my engine.
 I had done a few smaller projects with Unity in the past, but after the [controversy with Unity](https://www.theverge.com/2023/9/12/23870547/unit-price-change-game-development), I wanted to try something else.
-With Godot you can do good 2D and some 3D, not very complex stuff, it can't keep up with Unreal Engine, but for a simple game it should be a good choice and not too hard to get into.
+With Godot, you can do good 2D and some 3D, not very complex stuff, it can't keep up with Unreal Engine, but for a simple game it should be a good choice and not too hard to get into.
 A big plus is also that Godot is open source, which should make it a lot easier for me, if I get stuck somewhere I can look up what's happening and why something isn't working.

 ## Implementation